PayFabric/APIs/PayFabric/Sections/Objects.md

 |ExoneratingText|string| Exonerating hint text returned by RiskShield. ||
 |IncriminatingText|string| Incriminating hint text returned by RiskShield. ||

->The field `FraudScore`, `ExoneratingText1 and `IncriminatingText` only returned when the transaction was submitted for fraud check.
+>The field `FraudScore`, `ExoneratingText` and `IncriminatingText` only returned when the transaction was submitted for fraud check.

 ## STO
 Simple Transaction Object.
 This is a lightweight object that only includes the required fields for retrieving a transaction object.